dreamcatcher-tech/network/Inbox/2023-01-17 1321 Actions in Crisps.md

 Also syncer need not keep a separate list of covenants, but can just walk as usual.

 Makes segments of the crawl portable.

+What about accumulated actions higher up in the path ?  what should their target be ?
+### eg: cd()
+Could walk up the tree and get the actions of everything in the path ?

+? how to handle the root of the sync, where there are higher path segments, like the shell ?